gsuberland/ChemionHacking/README.md

 ### TODO
 * ~~Figure out checksum algorithm of UART Message~~
 * Pull firmware from the glassess
-* ~~Build POC Client application to send commands to the CHEMION Glasses~~ Note: Working POC needs improvment.
+* ~~Build POC Client application to send commands to the Chemion Glasses~~ \*Note: Working POC needs improvment.
 * Build POC Server application to receve commands from the CHEMION App
+* Build Web App to interface with the Chemion Glassess via a M5Stack (ESP32)

 ### Contributors